The Health Benefits Of Close Parent-Child Relationships

 Even if you spend just a few minutes each day reading a picture book or a simple storybook out loud with your child, he will feel closer and more connected to you.
 This can also serve as a precursor to having a conversation about his feelings.

 My all-time favourite activity for toddlers is a modified version of the traditional show-and-tell game.
 Here, your toddler picks up an object randomly, kisses you on the cheek and goes on to describe how she thinks that object reminds her of you.
-You then switch roles with her and do the same – by picking up some object that reminds you of her, kissing her on the cheek and sharing with her how it does that.
+You then switch roles with her and do the same – by picking up some object that reminds you of her.

 Another fun activity that toddlers enjoy, Hugathon greatly enhances parent-child bonding and thereby improves physical and emotional health.
 You can invite your child for a Hugathon by saying whoever can hug without squirming for three minutes wins a star.
 This way, you can encourage long and sustained hugs, which are very refreshing and therapeutic, both for you and your little one.
 And while you are locked in an embrace with your child, you can narrate a story or invite him to do the same.

 Young children need a great deal of sensory stimulation and verbal processing with their primary caregivers.
 By increasing the amount of quality time you spend with your child engaging in visual-auditory-tactile activities like the ones described above, you can promote the health and well-being of the entire family, with special emphasis on the child.